betamore/fewd/slides/unit10.md

 # The Web

-## a Hostile Development Environment
+## A Hostile Development Environment

 ### - any device
 ### - any display